In Blog

 As we mentioned above, these tips apply whether you’ve moved across the country or across town.
 Finding community resources is the next step to take after you’ve unpacked essential items in the most-used areas.

 What are those essential items and where are the most-used areas?
-Things like bed sheets, pillows, toothpaste, toothbrushes, deodorant, toilet paper, food, plates and silverware, to name a few.
+Things like bed sheets, pillows, toothpaste, toothbrushes, deodorant, toilet paper, food, plates, and silverware, to name a few.
 As you’ve probably already figured out, three of the most-used areas are your bathroom, bedroom, and kitchen.

 • If you’ve made a long-distance move, you’ll need a new driver’s license and will need to register your vehicle.